Now is time to get the artwork you've been waiting for. We can ship pretty much anywhere. Sales end on September 30th. Now which one will be yours?

 Pour vous remercier de votre support, je vous offre la chance de vous procurer une toile originale à 50% ou plus.
 C’est le moment que vous attendiez pour vous procurer la toile que vous convoitez.
 La vente se termine le 31 janvier 2018.
 Livraison partout.

-I am a finalist in the 2017 Bombay Sapphire Artisan Series.
+I am a semi-finalist in the 2017 Bombay Sapphire Artisan Series.
 Vote for me each day from Sept 14th to Nov 7th and I'll get a chance to be featured at the art event SCOPE Miami Beach.
 Merci!

 Je suis finaliste pour le concours Bombay Sapphire Artisan Series 2017.
 Votez pour moi chaque jour du 14 septembre au 7 novembre pour me donner la chance de participer à l'évènement artistique SCOPE Miami Beach.
 Merci!